PaimaStudios/paima-engine-docs/5 - chain-data-extensions.md

 # Chain Data Extensions

-At some point, you might want your game to access more on-chain data than just what is being posted to the Paima L2 contract.
-For instance, you might be interesting in accessing information about ownership of ERC721 tokens, or a wallet's balance in some ERC20 token.
-Paima's solution to this are _Chain Data Extensions_, which allow you to read data trustlessly from the underlying L1.
+When you are looking to add deep blockchain integration to your game, you will likely be interested in accessing information about ownership of ERC721s (NFTs) or a wallet's balance of ERC20 tokens for example.
+Paima Engine enables this by automatically doing the heavy work for you via a feature called _Chain Data Extensions_.
+CDEs allow you to read data trustlessly from the underlying L1.

-The basic approach is simple: you set up a config file where you specify what contracts you want to collect data about, and when you then run your game node, it will automatically read this data for you into your game database, along with a simple-to-use interface in the Paima SDK to allow you to access this data.
+The basic approach is simple: you simply set up a config file where you specify what contracts you want to collect data from (in the L1) and Paima Engine automatically projects the emitted event data to your game node.
+In other words, when you then run your game node, it will automatically acquire the data for you along with a simple-to-use interface in the Paima SDK to allow you to access this data.

 Paima Engine currently supports the following types of chain data extensions, each described in more detail in its own section:
  - [ERC721](#erc721), keeping track of NFT ownership for a specified ERC721 contract at the currently processed blockheight, as well as generating scheduled inputs for newly minted NFTs;